-The digitizing process is needed when we want to transform our map into the vector data.
+The digitizing process is needed when we want to transform our map into vector data.
 This process is aimed at tracing the map features, which later appear as coordinates in either point, line, or polygon format.
-Digitizing is essential in the case when our data cannot be instantly integrated with the other GIS data.
-Otherworldly it’s the conversion of raster data to the vector data.
+Digitizing is essential in the case where our data cannot be instantly integrated with the other GIS data.
+In other words, it’s the conversion of raster data to vector data.
 The digitization can be done with various GIS software, which is able to export our output to the vector file.
-The most common GIS platform used for the digitizing purpose is ArcGIS or QGIS.
+The most common GIS platform used for digitizing purposes is ArcGIS or QGIS.
 There you can do very detailed digitizing because these programs have a lot of options.
 I mean various objects, polygons, rivers, roads, etc, because of assorted ways of further customization of our digitized object.
-We are considering the manual digitizing here.
+We are considering manual digitizing here.

 The primary attitudes of digitizing in Google Earth are:

 – instant access to the detailed satellite imagery

 – a simple way of editing the nodes and features

 – you have a look at every single shape (polygon) you created

 – an easy way to add the description (further data attribute table development)

 The primary disadvantages of digitizing Google Earth are:

 – pan option not available when drawing the shape